Lauqz/Drone-Swarm-RL-airsim-sb3/README.md

 ## Usage

 > **Important**: All coordinates, spawn positions, and environment parameters in the code must be adapted to your specific UE4 map.
-Since maps are not provided, ensure you update any hardcoded positions and settings to match the map you create.
+If you decide to create your own map, you must update any hard-coded positions and settings to match the map you create.
+If you want to use my maps, every drone will start from a random initial position along the same axis and will be trained to reach a point lying within a specified radius of the target asset.
 >
 * Launch training via: